Th3FirstAvenger/Active-Directory-Lab/ReadMe.md

 ### Build the base image

 1. Open Command Prompt as Administrator
-2. Set the shell location to the *Active Directory Lab* directory
+2. Set the shell location to the *Packer* directory
 3. Run the base image build:

     ```
-    packer build ./Packer/server-2019.json
+    packer build ./server-2019.json
     ```

 The base image build can take a couple hours.
 First, it will download a Windows Server 2019 ISO (~5 GBs).
 Then it will create a VM, install Server 2019, install Windows Updates (~1 GB download), and then package the VM as a Vagrant box.
 The Windows Server 2019 ISO will be cached on computer so subsequent runs of the image build process will run much faster.